 The consequence is that we do not immediately recognize parallel sound patterns in ancient texts by reading their characters in modern pronunciation.
 Thus, in reading ancient texts, one can look at two entirely different strings of characters of seemingly different meanings but never realize that they are pronounced the same and hence are possibly writing identical words.

 DIRECT aims to offer scholars working with ancient Chinese a tool for exposing the resonances between transmitted texts.
-It provides both a command-line and graphical interface and is built on the most advanced phonological reconstructions of Old Chinese currently available.
+It will provide both a command-line and graphical interface and is built on the most advanced phonological reconstructions of Old Chinese currently available.
 The project is fully open source and written in Python.